 While the bacon is cooking, chop up the carrots and broccoli.
 Use both the broccoli head and the stem of the broccoli, but be sure to cut off the outside of the stem so you’re just using the tender inside.
 You can also cut up the scallions at this point too – set them aside separately until the end.

 *TIP* Don’t start cooking the broccoli and carrots until after the bacon is done, otherwise they’ll get cold and possibly mushy.

 There should be time at this point to whisk together 3 eggs in a medium sized bowl.
 You can add a splash of fish sauce, though it’s totally optional.
 But you’ll be missing out on some great flavor if you pass on this step.

 Once the bacon is done cooking, place it on a plate lined with paper towels to get some of the grease off.
-Then drain the grease out of the pan, reserving some if you’d like for cooking other dishes (which you should because it imparts so much great flavor on other foods).
+Then drain the grease out of the pan, reserving some if you’d like for cooking other dishes.

-Here is where you’ll want to start cooking the vegetables.
+Now start cooking the vegetables.
 Place the broccoli and carrots in a medium-sized pot over a burner on medium heat, with about 1/2 to 3/4 cup of water.
 Check them after about 10 mins.
-If they not tender, add another 2 minutes and check again.
+If they’re not tender, add another 2 minutes and check again.
 They should be done at that point.

 While the carrots and broccoli are cooking, place the riced cauliflower on the pan that cooked the bacon and spread it around to get greased up a bit.
 Make sure it’s in an even layer, then pop it in the oven for 5 minutes.
 This gives it enough time to cook a bit, while still keeping it slightly undercooked.
 Almost like al dente pasta.